canonical/k8s-snap/docs/src/snap/howto/cis-hardening.md

 **Remediation:**

 Follow the Kubernetes documentation and configure a EncryptionConfig file.
-Then, edit the API server configuration file /var/snap/k8s/common/args/kube-apiserver on the control plane node and set the --encryption-provider- config parameter to the path of that file.
+Then, edit the API server configuration file /var/snap/k8s/common/args/kube-apiserver on the control plane node and set the --encryption-provider-config parameter to the path of that file.

 `--encryption-provider-
 config=</path/to/EncryptionConfig/File>`